904 How to Search [R-07.2015]

 The breadth of the claims in the application should always be carefully noted; that is, the examiner should be fully aware of what the claims do not call for, as well as what they do require.
-During patent examination, the claims are given the broadest reasonable interpretation consistent with the specification.
+During patent examination and reexamination, the claims are given the broadest reasonable interpretation consistent with the specification.
 See In re Morris, 127 F.3d 1048, 44 USPQ2d 1023 (Fed.
 Cir.
-1997).
+1997) and In re NTP Inc., 654 F3d 1279, 99 USPQ 1481 (Fed.
+Cir.
+2011).
 See MPEP § 2111 - § 2116.01 for case law pertinent to claim analysis.

-In each type of subject matter capable of such treatment (e.g., a machine or other apparatus), the subject matter as defined by the claim may be sketched or diagrammed in order to clearly delineate the limitations of the claim.
-Two or more sketches, each of which is as divergent from the particular disclosure as is permitted by claim recitation, will assist the examiner in determining the claim’s actual breadth or scope.
+For any claim capable of such treatment (e.g., a machine or other apparatus), the subject matter as defined by the claim may be sketched or diagrammed in order to clearly delineate the limitations of the claim.
+Two or more sketches, each of which is as divergent from the disclosure as is permitted by the claim, will assist the examiner in determining the claim’s actual breadth or scope.
 However, an applicant will not be required to submit such sketches of claim structure.
 In re Application filed November 16, 1945, 89 USPQ 280, 1951 C.D.
 1, 646 O.G.
 5 (Comm’r Pat.
 1951).

 Not only must the art be searched within which the invention claimed is classifiable, but also all analogous arts must be searched regardless of where the claimed invention is classified.